-In 2019, hobby naturalists and citizen scientists within the Nature Nova Scotia network, including Halifax Field Naturalists and Blomidon Naturalists Society, sought out the services of Juniper Law and together launched a judicial review of the province’s management of Species At Risk.
-In 2020, the Supreme Court found the Nova Scotia government failed to adequately protect several SAR by not completing recovery reports on time, not identifying core habitat for listed species, or not reviewing existing reports by the legislated deadline.
+The same year, hobby naturalists within the Nature Nova Scotia network, including Halifax Field Naturalists and Blomidon Naturalists Society, sought out the services of Juniper Law with ECELaw as an intervenor (represented by EcoJustice) and, together, launched a judicial review of the province’s management of species At risk.
+In 2020, the Supreme Court sided with nature, finding the Nova Scotia government failed to adequately protect several SAR by not completing recovery reports on time, not identifying core habitat for listed species, or not reviewing existing reports by the legislated deadline.
 We are now following the Department’s progress as they catch up on these requirements under the NS Endangered Species Act and updating our members and supporters accordingly.

 Read our updates on the actions taken for the Species At Risk listed in the judicial review to date:

-- Spring 2020 (4 years late): NS Adopts Federal Recovery Plan for the Wood Turtle
+- Spring 2020: NS Adopts Federal Recovery Plan for the Wood Turtle

-- Fall 2020 (11 years late): NS Releases Rams Head Lady Slipper Recovery Plan
+- Fall 2020: NS Releases Rams Head Lady Slipper Recovery Plan

-- Fall 2021 (18 years late): NS Releases Moose Recovery Plan with Required Population Goal and Core Habitat Identification
+- Fall 2021: NS Releases Moose Recovery Plan with Required Population Goal and Core Habitat Identification

-- Fall 2021 (6 years late): NS Updates Black Ash Recovery Plan with Required Core Habitat Definition
+- Fall 2021: NS Updates Black Ash Recovery Plan with Required Core Habitat Definition

-- Winter 2021 (6 years late): NS Adopts Federal Recovery Plan for the Canada Warbler
+- Winter 2021: NS Adopts Federal Recovery Plan for the Canada Warbler

 You Can Help